Index of /MEDUSA

 A. A versatile installer CD that supports a variety of installations

-architectures for all RHEL, CentOS, and Fedora installs.
+x86 and x86_64 architectures for RHEL, CentOS, and Fedora installs

 Q. Who is it intended for?

 A. Mostly Iowa State on-campus folks will benefit from it.
 Installing

 RHEL5, RHEL6, RHEL7, and Fedora over the network (at least from the

 default locations) can only be done from ISU IP space.
 If you have

 alternate locations for these installs (other network trees, ISOs on

 hard drives, etc.) you can use it too.

 Q. How do I get it?